 Adaptive Reuse Architectural Planning: Conversion of Historic Belmont Park,

-Interior Architect Kate Herron has operated professionally in the design world for twenty years.
-Her passion originates from a family history of drawing and engineering based amongst the National galleries in DC, a formal education in business and art, graduate research in international architecture, historical preservation, landscape architecture, industrial design and photography, and ultimately, a series of collaborations with architects, graphic designers, fabricators and publishers.
+Designer Kate Herron’s passion originates from a family history of drawing and engineering based amongst the National galleries in DC, a formal education in business and art, graduate research in international architecture, historical preservation, landscape architecture, industrial design and photography, and ultimately, a series of collaborations with architects, graphic designers, fabricators and publishers.
 Kate is an avid sailor with racing experience around the globe.
 This relationship with the sea serves as a guideline for creative development.

 It takes a devoted designer to navigate the vicissitudes of the design and construction world, and Kate's ability to listen well and her intimate knowledge of not only design, but business management, is a true opportunity for clients to have a stress-free experience.